akkhayar/YBS-Directory/README.md

 # YBS-Directory
-A guide on the Yangon Bus Service with a crowdsourcing approach to the latest information.
+A guide on the Yangon Bus Service with a crowdsourced approach to the information.